What is a Cerebrospinal Fluid (CSF) Analysis?

 Multiple Sclerosis (MS) symptoms can vary and come and go, or they can worsen gradually.
 They may consist of the following:

-A spinal tap also called a lumbar puncture, is a treatment carried out by a healthcare professional to obtain a sample of cerebrospinal fluid.
+A spinal tap, also called a lumbar puncture, is a treatment carried out by a healthcare professional to obtain a sample of cerebrospinal fluid.
 Usually, a spinal tap is performed at a hospital.
-During the procedure:

 • Individuals will sit on an exam table or lie on the side.

 • To make the treatment painless, a provider will clean the back and inject an anesthetic under the skin.
-Before this injection, the healthcare professional could inject a anesthetic drug to the back.
+Before this injection, the healthcare professional could inject an anesthetic drug into the back.

 • The healthcare professional will place a small, hollow needle between two vertebrae in the lower spine once the area on the back is entirely numb.
 The spine is made up of little backbones called vertebrae.

-• A small amount of CSF fluid will be taken out by the healthcare provider for testing.
+• The healthcare provider will take out a small amount of CSF fluid for testing.

 • This will take approximately five minutes.